 Two submission paths are common in practice, and the workpaper has to support either.
 Some participating LEAs and school-linked providers handle submission in-house, with billing staff submitting through Availity directly to Carelon.
 Others submit through a third-party billing vendor or a county office of education that aggregates claims on behalf of the participating entity.
 The workpaper does not care which path is in use; what it requires is a periodic submitted-claims report that reflects the submission output, regardless of who runs the submission.

 The practical operational ask, from finance to whoever runs submission, is concrete.
 The CYBHI fee schedule claims spreadsheet input is a periodic submitted-claims report — weekly or monthly depending on submission volume — that lists every line item submitted in the period.
 It needs to carry the Carelon claim number, the claim submitted date, the intake status, the procedure code and units as submitted, and a tie-back identifier that links each submitted line to the originating service log line.
-That tie-back is the load-bearing column.
+That tie-back is the join key.
 Without it, reconciliation degrades to fuzzy matching on student identifier, date of service, and procedure code, and any case where two service lines on the same date for the same student differ only by modifier becomes ambiguous.

 Intake-stage rejections deserve their own status on the workpaper, distinct from adjudication denials.
 A claim rejected before adjudication — for missing fields, invalid identifiers, an out-of-range date of service, or a payer routing error — is a submission failure rather than a denied claim.
 It does not appear on a Carelon remittance because Carelon never adjudicated it.
 It needs to be corrected and resubmitted, and the workpaper should track the resubmission as a status change on the same line rather than treating the original submission as a permanent record.
 Treating intake rejections as denials misroutes them through the denial follow-up workflow and dilutes the denial queue with claims that just need a field fix.